GoogleCloudPlatform/apigee-samples/cloud-functions/Manual-Steps.md

-# Sample to use Cloud Function from an Apigee Proxy

----
-This sample demonstrates how to connect to a Cloud Function from an Apigee Proxy.

-## Overview

-The sample API Proxy uses a Service Account to authenticate to the Cloud Function.

-Let's get started!

----
+# Manual Steps for this sample

 ## Verify that you are Logged in

-Ensure you have an active GCP account selected in the Cloud shell.
+First, ensure you have an active GCP account, and you are logged in.

 ```sh
 gcloud auth login
 ```

----

 ## Set up the environment

-If your Cloud Shell terminal is not in the `cloud-functions` directory, navigate there now:
+If your terminal is not in the `cloud-functions` directory, navigate there now:

 ```sh
 cd cloud-functions
 ```

-Edit the provided sample `env.sh` file, and modify it to set the appropriate values for the environment variables listed there.
+Using your favorite text editor, open the provided sample `env.sh` file, and modify it to set the appropriate values for the environment variables listed there.

 In this sample, your Apigee proxy may run in a separate GCP project from your Cloud Function.
 Or they may be in the same project.
 Set the appropriate variables, depending on your preference.
 You must have already created a distinct project for Cloud Functions, if you want to use two distinct projects.

-Click <walkthrough-editor-open-file filePath="cloud-functions/env.sh">here</walkthrough-editor-open-file> to open the file in the editor.

 Save the file.
-Then, source the `env.sh` file in the Cloud shell.
+Then, source the `env.sh` file in your terminal.

 ```sh
 source ./env.sh
 ```

----

 ## Set the project